khawkins98/all-the-stations/team.md

 				<img src="/static/images/michelle.jpg">
 			</div>
 			<h3>Michelle Martin</h3>
- 			<p>Our newest member of the ATS team, Michelle is a video editir who has worked on a range of the programmes for the BBC spanning over a decade, Big Brother for five years, and for YouTube channels including Tom Scott.
+ 			<p>Our newest member of the ATS team, Michelle is a video editor who has worked on a range of the programmes for the BBC spanning over a decade, Big Brother for five years, and for YouTube channels including Tom Scott.
 She loves games and science and all things generally geeky!</p>
  		</div>
  		<div class="column">
  			<div class="columns medium-5 float-left">